 How badly do you want to build your dream home?

 Fortunately, most of us don’t have to run reality-TV gauntlets when it comes to choosing a community for our next new home.
-But sometimes the difference between adequate and awesome doescustomization require extra effort — let’s call it communication — between buyer and builder.
+But sometimes the difference between adequate and awesome does require extra effort — let’s call it communication — between buyer and builder.

 ICI Homes has a long tradition of customization — the willingness to re-tailor floor plans to buyers’ needs and wants — so we’re sharing an example of why it’s important to listen to clients and help them attain their dream home.